-(Cf. para 3(2) of Annex -3)
+(Cf. para 3(2) of Annex - 1)

-Details of Investments by FIIs and NRIs in Perpetual Non-Cumulative Preference Shares qualifying as Tier-I capital
+Details of Investments by FIIs and NRIs in Perpetual Non-Cumulative Preference Shares qualifying as Tier-I Capital

 - (a) Name of the bank:

-- (b) Total issue size / amount raised (in Rupees) :
+- (b) Total issue size / amount raised (in Rupees):

 - (c) Date of issue:

 Fils NRIs

-No Amount raised No. Amount raised
+No of Amount raised No. of Amount raised

-of FIIs in Rupees as a percentage of the total issue size of NRIs in Rupees as a percentage of the total issue size
+FIIs as a percentage of the total issue size NRIs as a percentage of the total issue size